13 Things to Do as Soon as You Find Out You’re Pregnant

 13. Start planning your babymoon!!!

 An ideal babymoon takes place towards the end of your second trimester.
 So start thinking about what places would be fun to go that time of year!
-My husband and I babymooned in Anguilla, and then again in Cabo!
-They were both so incredible.
+My husband and I babymooned in Anguilla, Cabo, and Maui!
+They were all so incredible.
 I have a bunch of tips on traveling while pregnant in this post here!